darkrelics/eidolon-engine/documentation/incremental-implementation.md

 ### Stack Dependencies

-1. **CodeBuild Stack**: Provides Lambda artifacts
-2. **DynamoDB Stack**: Tables and managed policy
-3. **Lambda Stack**: Functions and execution role
-4. **Player Stack**: Cognito authentication
-5. **Story Stack**: SQS, EventBridge, SSM (Incremental/Hybrid only)
-6. **API Stack**: API Gateway with Lambda integrations
-7. **Client Stack**: CloudFront and portal deployment
+See [Deployment Guide](deployment.md#stack-deployment-order) for the full stack sequencing across modes.

 ## Conclusion

-This implementation guide reflects the production-deployed Incremental Game system as part of the Eidolon Engine's 9-stack CDK architecture.
+This implementation guide reflects the production-deployed Incremental Game system and aligns with the shared infrastructure documented in the Deployment Guide.
 All code examples and configurations match the actual deployed infrastructure, providing a reliable reference for maintenance and enhancement.